 Rebekah A. Meyer

 Rick, growing up in Waco, Texas, fell in love with Baylor University at a young age and, because of his love for the University, attended undergraduate there and received a Bachelor’s in Business Administration in Management in May 2013.
 Shortly after graduating, Rick spent 15 months in the Sangre De Cristo Mountain Range in Colorado working at Horn Creek Camp.
 It was there where Rick found his love for working with youth in camping environments.
 When not working, Rick hiked and camped in the Rockies and the Ozarks, explored the Spanish Caves on Marble Mountain, white water rafted the Arkansas River, and recreationally rock climbed throughout parts of Colorado.
 From there, Rick started working at the Sky Ranch in Texas as a part of the School Programs Department.
 During his time at Sky Ranch, Rick taught outdoor education programs primarily to 4th and 6th grade students from public and private schools.
 Another one of his roles was to present on behalf of Sky Ranch to teachers and administrators in Northeastern Texas about tools to more effectively engage with students in the classroom.
 Along with this, Sky Ranch has a partnership with Dallas Baptist University Ministry School, where Rick was apart of their Master’s Program.
-This Spring Rick will be graduating with a Masters in Christian Education, concentrating on leading nonprofits.
-Rick has experience as a Level 1 High Ropes course facilitator through Adventure Experiences Inc., and is First Aid and CPR certified through Red Cross.
+Rick graduated with a Masters in Christian Education, concentrating on leading nonprofits, in May of 2017.
+Rick has experience as a Level 1 High Ropes course facilitator through Adventure Experiences Inc., and is First Aid and CPR certified through Emergency First Response.
 With his combined knowledge of education and outdoor experiences, Rick is excited to share it all with the participants in our Youth Odyssey programs.

 Kim owns his own private practice here in Corpus Christi and is involved in Maya Research Program and Shumla Archaeological Research and Educational Center.
 He works to fund his many hobbies that include rock climbing, mountaineering, and Texas rock interpretation.
 He recently co-authored The White Shaman Mural: An Enduring Creation Narrative in the Rock Art of the Lower Pecos. in 1997, Kim co-founded Youth Odyssey with the purpose of providing at risk kids with the opportunity to engage in outdoor activities and team building.
 The objective was to remove them from their environments and use the greater environmental experience as an education tool.
 Recent studies at the time had shown that exposing kids to challenging situations and the outdoors had a tremendously positive effect on them, and there were no programs in Corpus Christi to provide that sort of experience.